Faresalghazy/PiCa/README.md

     git clone https://github.com/Faresalghazy/PiCa

-You may also download as .zip but be sure to unpack it Second, we will assume the is on your home folder.
+You may also download as .zip but be sure to unpack it Second, we will assume the repo is on your home folder.
 In which case, open up a terminal and type the following:

     cd PiCa